 - “What needs is my child/teen not getting met?”
 Their needs can be emotional needs like needing a friend to listen or give them attention, needing some alone time, or needing to escape a chaotic environment.

 - “Can the issue be addressed by my child/teen alone or do they need to communicate a need, ask for help, or set a boundary?”
 One of the hardest steps to take for many can be asking for help or drawing a critical boundary line when it’s needed.
 You’ll need to find out what those issues are in your reflections with your child/teen first.
 But then, guiding them to communicate their need is key.

-- Help your child/teen to repair harm when needed.
+- Help your child/teen repair harm when needed.
 A critical step in teaching your child/teen about managing anger is learning how to repair harm when they’ve caused it.
 Mistakes are a critical aspect of their social learning.
-We all have our moments when we hurt another.
-But it’s that next step that they take that matters in repairing the relationship.
+Everyone has moments when they hurt another.
+But, it’s that next step that they take that matters in repairing the relationship.

 - Find small opportunities to help your child/teen mend relationships.
 Siblings offer a regular chance to practice this!
 If there’s fighting, then talk to your child/teen about how they feel first.
 When you’ve identified that they had a role in causing harm, brainstorm together how they might make their sister feel better.
 You might ask, “What could you do?”

-- Allow your child/teen to supply answers, and you may be surprised at how many options they come up with.
+- Allow your child/teen to supply answers, and you may be surprised at how many options they generate.
 Support and guide them to follow through on selecting one and doing it.

 - Here’s how it might sound if a parent is using it with a child/teen: “I feel frustrated and angry when you keep playing your video game and don’t seem like you are listening because I feel ignored, and I believe what I have to say is important for both of us.”